neha-nayeem/Project-2/README.md

 * `/api/v1/raw-data`: This endpoint pulls data as is from the mongo database and returns a JSON format that is used by our code `logic-map.js` to create an interactive map.

-* `api/v1/neighbourhood-summary`: This endpoint pulls another collection from the mongo database that holds neighbourhood demographics, used for plotting.
+* `/api/v1/neighbourhood-summary`: This endpoint pulls another collection from the mongo database that holds neighbourhood demographics, used for plotting in `logic.js`.
 Before the data is returned in JSON format, some additional transformation is completed to get the data in exactly the way we need it for plotting.

 ### Visualization
 Our visualization dashboard consists of the following technologies: